Anish-shakya/SQL-Learning-Journey/README.md

-# 📚🗓️ Welcome to "60 Days of Learning SQL" For Data Analysis! 🤓📊
+# 📚🗓️ Welcome to "My Journey of Learning SQL" For Data Analysis! 🤓📊

 - In this Git repo, I'll embark on a SQL learning adventure 🚀💻 to become a SQL master 🎓🔍.
 Over the next 60 days, I'll dive into the world of databases, queries, and data manipulation! 🌐💽